xz-stjude/MitoEdit/README.md

 |Mok2020_G1397|	33|	G|	A|	14bp|	ACTG{G}[G]AGAACTCT|	Position 6 from the 5' end	|1|	[32]	|FALSE|	TRUE|
 |Mok2020_G1397|	33|	G|	A|	14bp|	TACTG{G}[G]AGAACTC|	Position 7 from the 5' end	|1|	[32]	|TRUE	|TRUE	|T TACCCCCCACTATTAACC	|TCTGTGCTAGTAACC A	|T ACCCCCCACTATTAACC	|TCTGTGCTAGTAACC A|

-**Note:** As you can see in this case, when a matching flanking TALE sequence is found - the sequence is appended to columns `LeftTALE` and `RightTALE` respectively.
-And since you have uploaded an input file, impact of the bystander edits is not provided.
+**Note:** When a matching flanking TALE sequence is found, the sequence is appended to columns `LeftTALE` and `RightTALE`, respectively.
+Since you have uploaded an input file, impact of the bystander edits is not provided.

 ## Notes

-- **Input File Formatting**: Ensure that your input file is properly formatted, with the reference base matching the base at the specified position in the input file.
+- **Input File Formatting**: Ensure that your input file is correctly formatted, with the reference base matching the base at the specified position in the input file.

 - **Output File Name Conflicts**: Before running the tool, ensure there are no existing output files with the same name to prevent overwriting.

-- **Logging:** The tool will log its progress and any issues encountered during execution in `logging_main.log.`
+- **Logging:** The tool logs its progress and any issues encountered during execution in `logging_main.log.`

-- **Species Support**: While the tool is designed for human mtDNA for bystander effect predictions, custom mtDNA sequences from other species can be used.
-However, results may vary, and compatibility is not guaranteed.
+- **Species Support**: While the tool is designed for human mtDNA for bystander effect predictions, custom mtDNA sequences from other species can be uploaded and used.
+In fact even nuclear DNA can be used in some cases.

 - **Modifying the Workflow**: If no matching flanking TALE sequences are identified, consider modifying the workflow by adjusting - `FILTER = 2` This allows for identification of all TALE pairs targeting any base in the spacing region, rather than only those targeting a specific base.
 For further information, refer to the [TALE-NT FAQs](https://tale-nt.cac.cornell.edu/faqs).